usercoursera/Exploratory_data_analysis_ass_1/README.md

 1. copy the file household_power_consumption.txt to the data folder

-2. in the R environment change the working directory to the current one (i.e., the git clone, where this README file is stored) by running setwd(..)
+2. in the R environment change the working directory to the current one (i.e., the git clone, where this README file is stored) by running the command setwd(..)